 All instances of encoding of the S-57 Feature object PIPSOL and its binding attributes will be converted automatically to an instance of the S-101 feature Pipeline Submarine/On Land during the automated conversion process.
 However the following exceptions apply:

-PIPSOL of type point will not be converted.
-Data Producers will be required to check their S-57 data holdings and address as appropriate.
+PIPSOL of type point will convert to an instance of the S-101 feature Obstruction if extending from the seabed; or to an instance of the S-101 feature Landmark if located on land.
+Data Producers will be required to evaluate their converted S-101 data and review attribution of these features as required.

-Data Producers are advised that the following enumerate type attributes have restricted allowable enumerate values for Pipeline Submarine/On Land in S-101:
+Data Producers are advised that the following enumerate type attribute has restricted allowable enumerate values for Pipeline Submarine/On Land in S-101:

 product (PRODCT)

-restriction (RESTRN)

 See S-101 DCEG clause 14.4 for the listings of allowable values.
-Values populated in S-57 for these attributes other than the allowable values will not be converted across to S-101.
-Data Producers are advised to check any populated values for PRODCT and RESTRN on PIPSOL and amend appropriately.
+Values populated in S-57 for this attribute other than the allowable values will not be converted across to S-101.
+Data Producers are advised to check any populated values for PRODCT on PIPSOL and amend appropriately.

 The following additional requirements for S-57 attribution must be noted: